 Facilitators support students in clarifying their intentions, getting connected to resources, reflecting on their decisions, engaging with the community, and sharing their learning.
 Facilitators work to keep the space safe and respectful for everyone.
 They collaborate with students to develop a powerfully positive culture.
 They model clear communication, collaboration, and authenticity.
 They witness, model and reflect.
 They embody the Agile Roots, and they are grounded in trust.

 Julia Cordero has worked with students of all ages in different settings over the past 25 years.
 She directed the elementary after school program at The Paideia School for seven years with a focus on social-emotional learning.
-She returned to complete her undergraduate degree as an older student at Goddard College, a self-directed learning institution where students design their own curriculum.
+She completed her undergraduate degree at Goddard College, a self-directed learning institution where students design their own curriculum.
 She double-majored in Video Production Education as well as Race and Ethnic Studies in Children.
 She moved on to co-direct a project-based youth program for teens in video production at Atlanta’s public access television station, People TV, as well as teach video production in the elementary, junior high and high school at The Paideia School.
-She served on the board at Sudbury School of Altanta and moved on to co-found and serve Heartwood ALC.
+Just prior to co-founding Heartwood she served on the board at Sudbury School of Atlanta.
 Find out more about Julia by viewing her interview in The Time is Right video sponsored by the Center for Civil and Human Rights or listening to her podcast interview with Akilah Richards in Solutions to Whitewashed Self-Directed Education.

 RACHEL COLLIS, PRESIDENT & SECRETARY